RooTooZ/shofar/README.md

 **[⬆ Back to top](#-shofar)**

-Made with ❤️ for Linux desktop users
+Made with ❤️ for desktop users everywhere

 *Star ⭐ if you find it useful!*